Weyl metrizability of 3-dimensional projective structures and CR submanifolds: Conformal structures and nondegenerate CR geometry

 The vanishing of $C$ implies $\Phi=0,$ i.e. $N$ is locally equivalent to the indefinite hyperquadric in $\CC^3.$ \end{theorem} The full Cartan curvature will not be needed here, e.g. see \cite[Appendix]{CM-CR} for more details. \begin{remark} Note that the weighted holomorphic quartic \eqref{eq:W-CR-quartic} is invariantly defined on the contact distribution at each point.
 Similarly, its conjugate defines a weighted anti-holomorphic quartic on the contact distribution, namely, $\overline C\in \Gamma(\mathrm{Sym}^4\scC^*)\otimes(\biw^2\cscH)\otimes(\scC^{\perp})^{-\half},$ where

 \end{remark}

-The fundamental binary quartic of a indefinite CR 5-manifold can be interpreted as an obstruction for the integrability of an $\SSS^1$-bundle of Lagrangian 2-planes in $\scC$ that are null with respect to the indefinite subconformal structure on $\scC,$ which was first observed in \cite{Bryant-HolomorphicCurves}.
-More generally, almost CR structures of signature $(1,1)$ for which the binary quartic is zero are equipped with a 4-parameter family of foliations by $\alpha$-planes which is an analogue of half-flatness in dimension four and has been studied in-detail in \cite{KM-subconformal}.
+The fundamental binary quartic of a indefinite CR 5-manifold can be interpreted as an obstruction to the integrability of an $\SSS^1$-bundle of Lagrangian 2-planes in $\scC$ that are null with respect to the indefinite subconformal structure on $\scC,$ as was first observed in \cite{Bryant-HolomorphicCurves}.
+More generally, almost CR structures of signature $(1,1)$ for which the binary quartic above is zero has been studied in-detail in \cite{KM-subconformal}, where it is shown that they are equipped with a 4-parameter family of foliations by null and Lagrangian 2-planes, providing a 5-dimensional analogue of half-flatness in 4-dimensional conformal geometry,